 What are some of the biggest challenges facing developing cities?

 The Scenarios team has worked in detail with three emerging Asian cities: Surat in India, Marikina in the Philippines and Jakarta in Indonesia.
 We partnered with local authorities to help them explore new approaches to urban development, and recommended steps to help make these cities more resilient.
 Each city has different challenges.
-One of the biggest challenges facing Marikina City, for instance, is flooding which cuts off power and damages industry, making investing in Marikina City less attractive.
+One of the biggest challenges facing Marikina City, for instance, is flooding in other parts of Metro Manila which cuts off power and damages industry, making investing in Marikina City less attractive.